-One of the most important (depending on your point of view) things the host does is provide Internet access for the meeting attendees.
+The network operations center (NOC) provides Internet access for attendees at each meeting.
 In general, wireless connectivity is excellent in all the meeting rooms and most common areas, and the wired connectivity is provided in the terminal room.
 The people and companies that donate their equipment, services, and time are to be heartily congratulated and thanked.

 Although preparation far in advance of the meeting is encouraged, there may be some unavoidable "last minute" things that can be accomplished in the terminal room.
 It may also be useful to people who need to make trip reports or status reports while things are still fresh in their minds.

 You need to be wearing your badge in order to get into the terminal room.
-The terminal room provides lots of power strips, lots of Ethernet ports for laptops, wireless (for the people who don't need Ethernet but want power), usually a printer for public use, and sometimes workstations.
+The terminal room provides lots of power strips, lots of Ethernet ports for laptops, wireless (for the people who don't need Ethernet but want power), and usually a printer for public use.
 What it doesn't provide are terminals; the name is historical.
 The help desk in the terminal room is a good place to ask questions about network failures, although they might point you off to different networking staff.

 Marshall Rose once remarked that the IETF was a place to go for "many fine lunches and dinners".
 Although it is true that some people eat very well at the IETF, they find the food on their own; lunches and dinners are not included in the registration fee.
-The Secretariat arranges for appetizers at the Sunday evening welcome reception (not meant to be a replacement for dinner), continental breakfast on Monday through Friday mornings (depending on the meeting venue), and (best of all) cookies, brownies, fruit, and other yummies during some of the afternoon breaks.
+If sponsorship for it is secure, the Secretariat arranges for appetizers at the Sunday evening welcome reception (not meant to be a replacement for dinner), in some venues, continental breakfast on Monday through Friday mornings, and (best of all) cookies, brownies, fruit, and other yummies during some of the afternoon breaks.
 These are very often paid for by the meeting host or a meeting sponsor.